shmulik-klein/blog/content/posts/sealed-classes.md

     };
 }
 ```
-A more compact and expressive code + no need for the explict subclass cast
+A more compact and expressive code + no need for the explict subclass cast<br>